lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 However, it is not enough to just submit your code.
 It is important to write a set of instructions to execute the steps in the correct sequence.
-You will quickly find yourself, that remembering how to run your own code even a couple of month after it was used for the last time can be really hard.
+You will quickly find yourself, that remembering how to run your own code even a couple of months after it was used for the last time can be really hard.
 Instructions can be written using [snakemake](https://snakemake.readthedocs.io/en/stable/) and supportive bash scripts.

 Snakemake workflow management system allows you to write a pipeline for analysis that will automatically detect the hierarchy of the steps and changes in inputs (both samples and code).